-In September 2017, I received a referral from a Real Estate Agent colleague in San Diego, his friend in Cleveland Ohio needed funding for a property that purchased for cash back in July 2017 for $80,000 cash.
+In September 2017, I received a referral from a Real Estate Agent colleague in San Diego, his friend in Cleveland Ohio needed funding for a property that was purchased for cash back in July 2017 for $80,000.
 They purchased the property to be used for a special needs daycare center (special use)

-While using personal funds to finance a total interior remodel, they demo/gutted the inside of the property, with this being their first project, they were not prepared for the unexpected expenses that presented themselves.
+While using personal funds to finance a total interior remodel, they demo/gutted the inside of the property, with this being their first project, they were not prepared for the unexpected expenses that occured.

 Their rehab was north of $60,000.

 They purchased the property for cash, so the equity should available, right?

 In simple terms, yes – but because of these factors the marketability of a potential loan became more difficult:

 - Asset type (special use) not just a regular tenant rental, it’s residential property being used as a business.

 - Value of Asset (As-Is value was only $75K) most fix/flip hard money loan minimums are $150k